oroinc/crm/README.md

 - sanitize object query results

-- clean way to play with backend type / many tables ?

 - complete product / flexibleentity repository

 - should be use an extended Doctrine\ORM\Persisters\ to deal with findBy customization ?

 - enhance find($id) to load any values in one query ? (no lazy load when get each value)

+- add 10k products with 100 attributes to check the impl